 Here you some easy things you can do at home to heat your feet so that that you can decrease your soreness and pain.
 Most of this material was taken from Chapter 9 my book Why You Really Hurt: It All Starts In The Foot.

 HEATING PADS, PARAFFIN BATHS AND SOAKS

-I have found that most people at home can use heating pads, paraffin baths, or soaks.
+I have found that most people who have swelling of the feet and ankles, can at home use heating pads, paraffin baths, or soaks.
 Regardless of which ones you use the aim is to decrease your pain by increasing blood flow to the damaged areas of your feet.
 This is the key to your healing.
 The trick is to use them on a daily bases, several times a day if you can.

 Common sense demands that you do not to make the heating pad too hot.
 It you have any difficulties in feeling the proper temperature due to any type of problem(s), you may have to use your elbow to feel the warmth of the pad or get someone to check it for you.
 Moreover, if you have, any doubts get the permission of your own physician before you start.
 Diabetics are injured daily from heating pads.
 See the federal precautions below

 One of my favorite home heat treatments is paraffin bath.
 It is one of the most effective methods of applying deep heat to relieve pain and stiffness.
 A paraffin bath is a plastic tub that you melt wax in.
 You dip your foot, into the tub of wax, applying several coats of wax up to the level of the ankle.
 Then you wrap your feet up in towels.
 The hot wax then sends great amounts of blood down to your feet.
 It is also great for painful hands.
 A good one costs about $150.00, but I saw one last year at Wal-Mart for about $50.00.
 With regular use, it can help remove the chronic pain, swelling, soreness, aching, and throbbing from your feet and ankles.
 As above, before using a paraffin bath make sure there is no medical reason why you can’t.